Classic Burger with Not-So-Secret Sauce

 Servings: 4

 We put a delicious spin on the classic cheeseburger with our Not-So-Secret Sauce, which calls for just four ingredients plus a little salt.
 It’s super-simple to prepare and keeps in the fridge for up to a week.
-For a little toasty, nutty flavor and crunch, we serve the burgers tucked inside sesame seed buns.
-Cook your burgers on a backyard grill to give them fire-kissed flavor, or use a stovetop grill pan and enjoy them anytime of year.
+Cook your burgers on a backyard grill to give them fire-kissed flavor, or use a stovetop grill pan and enjoy them any time of year.

 Ingredients: